 - Did you recently move?
 We may not have your change of address on file.
 Update yours here.

 - Your subscription may have expired or not yet begun.

-- The postal service may be experiencing delivery delays due to weather, Covid-19, or the current administration’s mismanagement of the USPS.
+- The postal service may be experiencing delivery delays due to weather or Covid-19.

 - If none of the above applies, e-mail us at firstname.lastname@example.org and let us know which issue you missed.
 We’ll extend your subscription to compensate for that missed issue.
 (EX: If you missed the spring issue and your subscription ends the following winter, we’ll extend it through the following spring.)

 Please notify us immediately of a missed issue.
-We will not be able to extend a subscription because of a missed issue if more than three months have passed since shipping of that missed issue, per the shipping schedule above.
+While we do not refund for issues that have already been shipped, we will compensate for a missed issue by providing a digital copy of that issue or extending your subscription to compensate for the missed issue.
+Please note: We will not be able to extend a subscription because of a missed issue if more than three months have passed since shipping of that missed issue, per the shipping schedule above.

 8) How do I cancel my subscription?

 If you’d ever like to discontinue your subscription to Sesi, simply send an email to email@example.com with “Unsubscribe” in the subject line.
 Please include the first and last name of the subscriber along with the mailing address.
 You will be refunded for the issues left in your subscription (if any) that have not yet been shipped and your auto renewal will also be cancelled.
 (Please note: We do not refund for issues that have already been shipped.)